Isfaqul/odin_project_rock_paper_scissor/README.md

 ## Features to include

-- Display Pop Up for the winner or lose once game is over
+- Display Pop Up to announce win or lose
-- Add sound on click of weapons
+- Add sound effects